inklein1997/Horiseon-Refactor_MK/README.md

     list-style-type: none;
 }"
 consolidated separate <h2> in <main> since all had same styling.
+Consolidated all section elements to remove unnecessary and redundant style code

 <ASIDE> CHANGES
 Corrected stylesheet to match class names and tag name changes that were made on index.HTML